War as Opportunity

 An able businessman, having made a fortune in meat packing, the Canadian Encyclopedia writes that as “Chairman of the Imperial Munitions Board in WWI, Flavelle converted a scandal-ridden and inefficient industry into a vast, well-organized operation.”

-The Ford Motor Company was eager for a piece of the action as well.
+- The Ford Motor Company was also eager for a piece of the action.
 Here’s a 1998 report from The Washington Post: “When the U.S. Army liberated the Ford plants in Cologne and Berlin, they found destitute foreign workers confined behind barbed wire and company documents extolling the ‘genius of the Fuehrer.’ ” U.S. Army investigator Henry Schneider commented that the German arm of Ford served as “an arsenal of Nazism, at least for military vehicles.”

 - “Boots.”
 Canadiansoldiers.com, undated.